Buy a Car on Amazon & Ship It Home in 2026 Easily

 Tips for Buying Online & Shipping Your Car Safely

-How to Safely Ship Your Amazon Bought Car Buy a Car on Amazon & Ship It Home in 2025 Easily 5
+How to Safely Ship Your Amazon Bought Car Buy a Car on Amazon & Ship It Home in 2026 Easily 5

-Vet the Dealer Like a FBI Agent: Check their BBB rating and Google reviews.
+Check their BBB rating and Google reviews.
 Ask: “Is this car physically on your lot?”
-Some Amazon listings are “virtual inventory” (aka not actually there yet).
+Some Amazon listings are “virtual inventory.”
 Always do your homework before booking; knowing the red flags highlighted by experiences with the worst auto transport companies can help you choose wisely.

-Never Take the Dealer’s Shipping Quote (Yet): Dealers often mark up transport costs by 20% for “convenience.”
-Get 3 quotes first via Compare The Carrier to benchmark prices.
+Dealers often mark up transport costs by 20% for “convenience.”
+Get 3 quotes first via Compare The Carrier to benchmark prices for the best delivery options for new vehicles in 2026.

-Demand Door-to-Door Shipping: Open transport (car on a trailer) is cheaper, but enclosed shipping protects luxury/classic cars.
+Open transport (car on a trailer) is cheaper, but enclosed shipping protects luxury/classic cars.
 Verify carrier insurance covers $250k+ in damages.

 Time It Right: Book 2-3 weeks ahead for the best rates.